pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * Metadata list shouldn't scroll after metadata change
 * Metadata fields are caseless.
 The software will Capitalize All Fields As Required.
 * connect player popup volume slider to volume
+* A new singer/requester without any songs sung or requested should default to a singer

 ## Release 1.2.1